 Yup, I am a New Yorker by birth; but I always tell people I came south as soon as I could.
 My husband, Tom and I have lived in New York, Wisconsin, South Carolina and Paris, France.
-We are members at Fellowship Greenville in Greenville, SC and attended Trinity International Church while living in Paris.

 I married Tom, my high school sweetheart 40 years ago this past May.
 We have 3 married children and 7 energetic and fun grand-kids.
 This picture was taken at our family beach week 40th-anniversary party.
 It is mighty hard to get everyone to smile at the same time!